LoyolaChicagoCode/iterators-scala/README.md

 # Running the tests

-This will run the unit tests along with the performance benchmarks.
+This will run the unit tests.

     $ sbt test